-“Debt-to-income ratio“, or “DTI ratio” as it’s known in the industry, is the way a bank or lender determines what you can afford in the way of a mortgage.
+“Debt-to-income ratio“, or “DTI ratio” as it’s known in the industry, is the way a bank or lender determines what you can afford in the way of a mortgage payment.
 By dividing all of your monthly liabilities by your gross monthly income, they come up with a percentage.
 This figure is known as your DTI, and must fall under a certain percent in order to qualify for a mortgage.

 Let’s look at a basic example of debt-to-income ratio: